Nurse education: Scope

-Nursing qualifications
+Nursing qualifications by country

-There are multiple entry levels into nursing.
-This has led to confusion for the public, as well as other healthcare professionals.
-The earliest schools of nursing offered a Diploma in Nursing and not an actual academic degree.
-These are either a Certified Nursing Assistant (CNA) certificate or a Licensed Practical Nurse (LPN) certificate or diploma.
-Community colleges began offering an Associate of Science in Nursing degree, and some diploma programs switched to this model.
-Universities then began to offer Bachelor of Science in Nursing and Bachelor of Nursing degrees, followed by Master of Science in Nursing degrees, and Doctor of Nursing Practice degrees.
-A Doctor of Philosophy Degree in Nursing (PhD) is also available, although this degree tends to focuses more on research than hands-on patient care.

-Nursing degrees in the UK
+United Kingdom

 Pre-registration nurse training and education in the UK is now via a bachelor's degree (a UK Level 6 qualification) or a 2-year pre-registration master's degree at level 7, following the phasing-out of the Diploma of Higher Education (a UK Level 5 qualification) in Nursing which was previously offered at universities and colleges.

 To become a student nurse, individuals must apply through the university and Colleges Admissions Service (commonly referred to as "UCAS") to their nursing degree choices, choosing from one of the four nursing fields: Adult, Children, Mental Health and Learning Disabilities.
 Requirements for entry to a pre-reg nursing degree are usually five GCSEs (including mathematics, English language and at least one science subject) at Grade C or above, along with three A-Level subjects (preferably but not essentially science-based) at Grade C or above, although the majority of universities will seek higher grades due to the competition for places.
 Key Skills courses are generally no-longer accepted as an alternative to GCSEs, however science or healthcare-based BTEC Level 3 Extended Diplomas and Access courses are most often accepted in lieu of A-Level qualifications.

 If successful following interview, the student will study a "core" first year, learning basic nursing competencies essential to all four of the above fields.
 It is then from second year and onwards that the degree will begin to focus on the student's chosen field.
 Following completion of the degree, the applicant will be registered with the Nursing and Midwifery Council (NMC) as a Registered Nurse in their field of practice, using the post-nominal RNA, RNC, RNMH or RNLD as appropriate to their degree qualification.